Downstream users of chemicals (EU and UK)

 Classification differences

-Downstream users must also report to ECHA if their classification of a substance differs from that of all of their suppliers.
-Reporting is not required if the downstream user uses the substance or mixture in a total quantity of less than one tonne per year.
+Downstream users must also report if their classification of a substance differs from that of all their suppliers:

-Authorise uses
+Authorised uses

 Contact us on +44(0)1484 866777 or info@coracle.global to discuss how we can help you.